Bram-Vonk/21_Spark/docs/_src/data_preparation.rst

 ----------

 The model does not demand an order (e.g. by year and week) of the data.
-For the modelling stage the data is queried from the table in :ref:`Data Construction`
+For the modelling stage the data is queried from the table in `Data Construction`_

 Consecutively, a date column is constructed from the ISO year and week format with day==1.

 The extra columns period and model_var are assigned and filled with the values "history", "observed" respectively for measurement data.
-This is in preparation for long formatting and concatenating forecast results in a later stage.
+This is in preparation for long formatting and concatenating forecast results in a later stage (:meth:`src.preprocess.preprocess.format_data`).

 An example of the loaded extreme data is shown below